7 Unusual Investments That May Work In Your Portfolio

 Investing in wine is nothing new.
 The formal and organised transaction of fine wines began in the early 1970s and early 1980s, and peaked in the mid-1990s, where buyers often purchased premium wine to be sold later at a higher price.

 About 90% of the world’s investment grade wine comes from the Bordeaux region of France.
-A bottle of Château Lafite Rothschild from Bordeaux, considered to be the world’s greatest wine, can cost up to RM1,800.
-Older bottles command prices higher than RM3,500.
+A bottle of Château Lafite Rothschild from Bordeaux, one of the world’s most expensive wines, can cost around RM3,000.
+Older bottles command prices close to RM10,000.

 While some of these iconic wines have proven to be sound and low-risk investments, it is important to remember that wine prices are not immune to economic setbacks.
-For example, the global financial crisis did impact wine prices in 2008 and in 2011, during which prices of fine wine fell from their peaks.
+For example, the global financial crisis impacted wine prices in 2008 and in 2011.
 However, the wine market has since recovered and has remained relatively stable since 2013.

 The common misconception for new collectors is that they can’t enter the art market without breaking the bank.
 After all, the record-setting sale of Edvard Munch’s The Scream, which went for a mind-blowing blowing US$119.9 mil (approximately RM400 mil) in a 2012 auction, is enough to shatter your art-owning aspirations.